Customer interaction guidance - for remote gambling licensees (Formal guidance under SR Code 3.4.3)

 8.11.
 You will need to direct some customers to information about safer gambling, and/or suggest suitable gambling management tools.
 This will include signposting to sources of help and specialist support from organisations who deal with advice and treatment for gambling harms.

 8.12.
 You will need to interact with some customers a number of times if the earlier actions or interactions have not delivered the impact required.
 Your records of previous interactions with customers will help you decide whether there is a need for escalating action.

 8.13.
 Feedback from customers shows that they often respond better to being informed about their behaviour and why, rather than being 'told' what to do.
 But for some customers, and particularly if the behaviour continues to cause concern, there is need to take a more proactive approach.
 In some cases, you may need to take action for the customer, such as setting limits; preventing direct or targeted marketing or ultimately refusing service by closing their account.

 The role of staff

 - understand the types of action that can be taken and how to interact appropriately.
 For example, whether action on behalf of a customer is necessary, and how to ramp up action in line with the number and type of indicators

 - know the type of help or support to offer when supporting customers through interaction, such as information, signposting customers to specialist support or the gambling management tools which are available.
-These may be the minimum required under the LCCP or the Remote Technical Standards, or tools you offer which go beyond minimum requirements
+These may be the minimum required under the Licence Conditions and Codes of Practice (LCCP) or the Remote Gambling and Software Technical Standards (RTS), or tools you offer which go beyond minimum requirements

 - know the circumstances and process for refusing service to customers, such as by applying limits or closing an account